miguelcabral/leximaxIST/tutorial.md

 ```cpp
 solver.optimise(); // run optimisation algorithm
 ```
-In order to retrieve the leximax-optimal solution found, one writes:
+To retrieve the leximax-optimal solution found, one can write:
 ```cpp
 std::vector<int> solution (solver.get_solution());
 ```
 The vector `solution` corresponds to an assignment.
-Entry `i` of `solution` is either `i`, meaning variable `i` is true, or `-i`, meaning variable `i` is false.
+Entry i of `solution` is either i, meaning variable i is true, or -i, meaning variable i is false.

-To obtain the corresponding objective vector, one writes:
+To obtain the corresponding objective vector, one can write:
 ```cpp
 std::vector<int> obj_vec (solver.get_objective_vector());
 ```
-Entry `i` of `obj_vec` is the value of the i-th objective function under the assignment found.
+Entry i of `obj_vec` is the value of the i-th objective function under the assignment found.

 Besides optimising, the solver also allows to approximate the leximax-optimum, if one is interested in finding a feasible solution quickly and leximax optimisation is taking too long.
-For that, one can run the following member function:
+For that, one can run the following:
 ```cpp
 solver.approximate();
 ```